BramVanroy/spacy_conll/README.rst

 for this library, because it might be too much overhead for those who don't need UD.
 If you wish to use their functionality (e.g. better performance, real UD output), you have to install them manually.

+If you want to retrieve CoNLL info as a ``pandas`` DataFrame, this library will automatically export it if it detects that ``pandas`` is installed.
+See the Usage section for more.

 To install the library, simply use pip.

 .. code:: bash